Philanthotoxin: Mechanism of action

 Philanthotoxins reversibly inhibit AMPA (also called the "quisqualate receptor"), kainate, and NMDA ionotropic glutamate receptors (iGluRs).
 Philanthotoxins have a hydrophobic aromatic head group and a hydrophilic polyamine tail, which allow them to inhibit iGluRs by binding within the ion channel.
 The nitrogen atoms of the polyamine tail have been proposed to interact with the negatively-charged or polar amino acids within the cation-selective channel pore.
 The aromatic head group anchors the molecule to the extracellular entrance to the channel.
 Inhibition may also occur via binding to an external allosteric polyamine binding site.
 Subunit composition of iGluRs heavily influences the efficacy of philanthotoxins.
 For example, AMPA receptors lacking the GluA2 subunit are highly sensitive to PhTX-433, whereas receptors containing the GluA2 subunit are predominantly insensitive.
-Study into the exact interactions that occur between the philanthotoxin molecules and the ion channels coupled with glutamate receptors has indicated that the molecules could bind to the narrowest region of the channel, thereby blocking ion flow, and that membrane potential is important to toxin-receptor interaction, making PhTXs highly voltage-dependent antagonists of iGluRs.
+A study into the exact interactions that occur between the philanthotoxin molecules and the ion channels coupled with glutamate receptors has indicated that the molecules could bind to the narrowest region of the channel, thereby blocking ion flow, and that membrane potential is important to toxin-receptor interaction, making PhTXs highly voltage-dependent antagonists of iGluRs.
 PhTX-433 inhibits both vertebrate and insect nAChRs predominantly by non-competitively blocking the ion channel in its open conformation.
 Blockage or inhibition of excitatory ion-channel coupled receptors results in paralysis of skeletal muscle in the wasp's prey.